-Data Processing.
+Data processing.
 NCS Pearson handles all receipt control, data preparation and processing, scanning, and scoring activities for NAEP.
 Using an optical scanning machine, NCS Pearson staff scans the multiple–choice selections, the handwritten student responses, and other data provided by students, teachers, and administrators.
-An intelligent data entry system is used for resolution of the scanned data, the entry of documents rejected by the scanning machine, and the entry of information from the questionnaires.
+An intelligent data entry system is used for resolution of the scanned data, the entry of documents rejected by the scanning machine, and the entry of information from the questionnaires (for those that complete a paper questionnaire).
 An image–based scoring system introduced in 1994 virtually eliminates paper handling during the scoring process.
 This system also permits online monitoring of scoring reliability and creation of recalibration sets.

 The image–based scoring system allows scorers to assess and score student responses online.
 This is accomplished by first scanning the student response booklets, digitizing the constructed responses, and storing the images for presentation on a large computer monitor.
 The range of possible scores for an item also appears on the display; scorers click on the appropriate button for quick and accurate scoring.
 The image–based scoring system facilitates the training and scoring process by electronically distributing responses to the appropriate scorers and by allowing ETS and NCS Pearson staff to monitor scorer activities consistently, identify problems as they occur, and implement solutions expeditiously.
 The system also allows the creation of calibration sets that can be used to prevent drift in the scores assigned to questions.
 This is especially useful when scoring large numbers of responses to a question (e.g., more than 30,000 responses per question in the state NAEP).
 In addition, the image–based scoring system allows all responses to a particular exercise to be scored continuously until the item is finished, thereby improving the validity and reliability of scorer judgments.
 The newer computer–based assessments do not require scanning.